Skip to main content

-Nausea and Vomiting in Palliative Care
+Nausea and vomiting in palliative care

-This article is for Medical Professionals
+Medical Professionals

 Professional Reference articles are designed for health professionals to use.
 They are written by UK doctors and based on research evidence, UK and European Guidelines.
-You may find the Nabilone capsules article more useful, or one of our other health articles.
+You may find one of our health articles more useful.

 Nausea and vomiting are distressing symptoms in patients receiving palliative care for advanced cancer.
 Effective management can significantly improve the quality of life in these patients.
 An understanding of the likely causes of these symptoms is required for accurate assessment and treatment, resulting in better symptom control.

 Nausea and vomiting are separate entities.
 Some people experience nausea with little or no vomiting (for example, when associated with chemotherapy or radiotherapy).
-Bowel obstruction, conversely, may cause profuse vomiting with little or no nausea.[1]
+Bowel obstruction, conversely, may cause profuse vomiting with little or no nausea.1

 The review reported a prevalence of 30% in end-stage kidney disease patients, at least 17% of heart failure patients and at least 6% of cancer patients.
 Nausea was most commonly reported in late-stage AIDS patients (43%).
-The prevalence increases towards the end of life; one study reported a figure of 71% in the last 1-2 weeks of life.[4]
+The prevalence increases towards the end of life; one study reported a figure of 71% in the last 1-2 weeks of life.4

 • The vomiting centre (VC) - this is situated in the brainstem and has histamine (H1), acetylcholine (ACh) and 5-hydroxytryptamine 2 (5-HT2) receptors.
 It processes afferent sensory information, including inputs representing taste, vestibular signals, and visceral sensation, and generates output to the dorsal motor nucleus of the vagus nerve, leading to the act of vomiting.